soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 ```
 **Comments for Soroswap:**

 In Soroswap this function is called `deposit`.
-In order not to make confusions with the `mint` function of the token token interface we will continue using `deposit` as the function name.
+In order not to make confusions with the `mint` function of the token
+token interface we will continue using `deposit` as the function name.

  - This function (in Uniswapv2) uses reentrancy guard.
-Currently in Soroban it is not possible to do reentrancy (for now)...
+Currently in Soroban it is not possible to do reentrancy (for
+now)...
 So for now, reentrancy guard it is not implemented.

-- On UniswapV2 this function asumes that the tokens where already sent by the user... which in fact it is done by the Router contract... and it is with the Router contract that the user needs to approve its tokens to be spent.
-In UniswapV2, the router contract sends (with approval) tokens from the user to the Pair contract before executing the `mint` function...
-This design it's not necesary in Soroban (read <https://stellar.org/developers-blog/sorobans-technical-design-decisions-learnings-from-ethereum>) because the tokens can be sent with `from.require_auth();;`... which it is checked in the token contract itself......
+- On UniswapV2 this function asumes that the tokens where already sent by the user... which in fact it is done by the
+Router contract... and it is with the Router contract that the user needs to approve its tokens to be spent.
+In
+UniswapV2, the router contract sends (with approval) tokens from the user to the Pair contract before executing the `
+mint` function...
+This design it's not necesary in Soroban (read <https://stellar.org/developers-blog/sorobans-
+technical-design-decisions-learnings-from-ethereum>) because the tokens can be sent with `from.require_auth();;`...
+which it is checked in the token contract itself......

 The problem here is... what happens if there is a token that does not implements `require_auth`??..
-In that case we need can follow the Uniswap design and implement a `Router` with a `addLiquidity_with_transfer_from` and a normal `addLiquidity` with `require_auth` ... in order to bypass those cases where tokens did not implement `require_auth`.
+In that case we need can follow the Uniswap design and implement a `Router` with a `addLiquidity_with_transfer_from`
+and a normal `addLiquidity` with `require_auth` ... in order to bypass those cases where tokens did not implement `
+require_auth`.

 As for now, the objective is just to implement UniswapV2 Pair and Factory contracts, we will leave as it is now :
 ```rust